-Today's sightseeing includes Lab-i-khauz ensemble - modern centre of traditional Uzbekistan, Madrassah Nadirkhon Devanbegi, Khanaga and Mogaki Attari Mosques, Poi Kalon Minaret and Mosque, See Madrassahs Aziz Khan and Ulugbek Madrassah.
+Today's sightseeing includes Lab-i-khauz ensemble - modern centre of traditional Uzbekistan, Madrassah

+Nadirkhon Devanbegi, Khanaga and Mogaki Attari Mosques, Poi Kalon Minaret and Mosque, see Madrassahs Aziz Khan and Ulugbek Madrassah.

-After lunch you will visit the Ark of Bukhara, Balakhauz Mosque and he Mausoleums of Ismail Samanid and Chashma Ayub.
+After lunch you will visit the Ark of Bukhara, Balakhauz Mosque and the Mausoleums of Ismail Samanid and Chashma Ayub.
 We will also visit Hunarmand UNDP Assisted workshops near Lyabi-Hauz.
-We to see block printing, metal chasing, suzani embroidery, carving and gold embroidery.
+We get to see block printing, metal chasing, suzani embroidery, carving and gold embroidery.
 Women should bring a scarf from home, as you are required to cover your head at some attractions today.

-Photo fees may be payable at most attractions you will visit in Bukhara, approximately USD7 in total.
+Photo fees may be payable at most of the attractions you visit, costing approximately USD\$7 in total.